 where $B=\frac{1}{2C}$.

-As a first observation, the transfer functions $H_1$ and $H_2$ present nulls at specific frequencies (Fig.~\ref{fig:fig1}c).
-This explains why it is impossible to perform a deconvolution (i.e., to retrieve the input field $E(t)$ from the recorded data) using a single channel $Y_1(t)$ or $Y_2(t)$, for broadband signals.
-This theoretical result on the existence of zeros is consistent with previous experimental observations~\cite{murakami2008dependence,van2008single}, and ours, as we will see below. {Conceptually, these nulls correspond to the dispersion penalty phenomenon which is observed in the photonic time-stretch digitizer~\cite{han_2005_phase_diversity}, as shown in Supplementary Material, Sections~IVC and~VB.}
+As a first observation, the transfer functions $H_1(\Omega)$ and $H_2(\Omega)$ present nulls at specific frequencies (Fig.~\ref{fig:fig1}c).
+These nulls limit the temporal resolution and the loss of signal at or near the null frequencies cannot be reversed by deconvolution (i.e., to retrieve the input field $E(t)$ from the recorded data).
+This theoretical result on the existence of nulls is consistent with previous experimental observations~\cite{murakami2008dependence,van2008single}, and ours, as we will see below. {Conceptually, these nulls correspond to the dispersion penalty phenomenon observed in the photonic time-stretch digitizer~\cite{han_2005_phase_diversity}, as shown in Supplementary Material, Sections~VB and~VIA.}

-Using this point of view, we also remark that it should be possible to retrieve the input signal $\phiin(t)$ and $E(t)$ by exploiting the information contained in both output signals, as long as the nulls of $H_1(\Omega)$ and $H_2(\Omega)$ are interleaved.
-In this respect, it is important to note that the relative positions of the zeros depend on the crystal orientations. {For instance waveplate and polarization orientations used traditionally ([-110] axis parallel to the terahertz field) would not be acceptable, as this would lead to} zeros of $H_{1,2}$ that occur at the same frequencies (see Supplementary Figure S4).
-In addition, the polarization arrangement considered in this article -- for which the zeros are evenly interleaved -- is only one of many possible choices which are compatible with the following retrieval algorithm.
+With the deep insight gained from the theoretical analysis above, we can recover the input signal $\phiin(t)$ and $E(t)$ by exploiting the information contained in both output channels because $H_1(\Omega)$ and $H_2(\Omega)$ are complementary (diverse).
+In this respect, it is important to note that the relative positions of the zeros (nulls) depend on the crystal orientations. {For instance, the polarization orientations used traditionally ([-110] axis parallel to the terahertz field {-- see Table~\ref{table:orientations} and in Fig.~\ref{fig:fig0})} would not work, as this would lead to} nulls of $H_{1,2}$ that occur at the same frequencies (see Supplementary Figure S4).
+In addition, the polarization arrangement considered in this article -- for which the zeros are complementary -- is only one of many possible choices which are compatible with the following retrieval algorithm.